 New Research on MAT Underutilization

-Most U.S. residential treatment facilities for opioid use disorder (OUD) do not use MAT, a new study shows
+Most U.S. residential treatment facilities for prescription painkiller addictions do not use MAT, a new study shows

 Researchers looked at data from 2,863 residential treatment centers and 232,414 patient admissions for OUD in 2017.
 Only 15 percent of all patients included in the study had MAT as part of their treatment plan.